dzangolab/fastify/packages/user/README.md

 };
 ```

-To add custom ThirdPartyEmailPassword recipes in config
+To overwrite ThirdPartyEmailPassword recipes from config:
 ```typescript
 const config: ApiConfig = {
   // ...